 And there is another ingredient common to companies which execute strategy successfully: their ability to focus.

-The reality is that most companies and many employees are highly unfocused.
+The reality is that most employees face difficulties in being focused in the workplace.
 As a result, top management has difficulty setting and communicating a ranked list of priorities; and most staff members end up deciding on their own where to put their efforts, which will probably be on easy and irrelevant tasks.
 This lack of focus creates a huge amount of wasted money and resources, the inability to execute the strategy, project failures, and unhappy and uncommitted employees.
 Successful individuals are highly focused, and the same applies to organizations.
 While every business is focused when it is starting out, only those that manage to maintain the ability to focus will succeed and stay in business.

-So, what are the characteristics of a focused organization?
+So, what are the characteristics of a lasting attention span and focused organization?
 To explain, I use FOCUSED as an acronym standing for:

 F - Fewer projects, rather than many

 A focused organization that is able to effectively select and prioritize its projects and invest in just a few good initiatives clearly outperforms organizations that take on too many projects and products.
 Some of greatest business leaders, like Steve Jobs, rightly comment that saying “No” is one of the most difficult tasks of a leader.
-Nevertheless, the leaders of an organization that wants the ability to focus will need to learn to say “No” to many initiatives.
+Nevertheless, the leaders of an organization that wants the ability to focus at work will need to learn to say “No” to many factors affecting concentration.

 O - Organized staff